microsoft/playwright/docs/api.md

   - `force` <[boolean]> Whether to bypass the [actionability](./actionability.md) checks.
 Defaults to `false`.
   - `noWaitAfter` <[boolean]> Actions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as navigating to inaccessible pages.
 Defaults to `false`.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
-- returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully clicked.
-The Promise will be rejected if there is no element matching `selector`.
+- returns: <[Promise]> Promise that resolves when the element matching `selector` is successfully clicked.

-This method waits for an element matching `selector`, waits for [actionability](./actionability.md) checks, then scrolls the element into view if needed and uses [page.mouse](#pagemouse) to click in the center of the element.
+This method clicks an element matching `selector` by performing the following steps:

-If there's no element matching `selector`, the method waits until a matching element appears in the DOM.
-If the element is detached during the [actionability](./actionability.md) checks, the action is retried.
+1. Find an element match matching `selector`.
+If there is none, wait until a matching element is attached to the DOM.
+1. Wait for [actionability](./actionability.md) checks on the matched element, unless `force` option is set.
+If the element is detached during the checks, the whole action is retried.
+1. Scroll the element into view if needed.
+1. Use [page.mouse](#pagemouse) to click in the center of the element, or the specified `position`.
+1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.

+When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
+Passing zero timeout disables this.

 Shortcut for [page.mainFrame().click(selector[, options])](#frameclickselector-options).